alokbya/MIT-OCW-CSENG/README.md

 # MIT Open Courseware - Computer Science and Engineering Cirriculum
-This is a repository to hold all files, problems, and solutions for the Computer Science and Engineering curriculum.
+This is a repository to hold all files, problems, and solutions as I work along the Computer Science and Engineering curriculum.

 ## Cirriculum Outline